ed-kung/CSUN-Econ-433/group-project.md

 ### Presentation

-You will present your report and recommendations to me and the rest of the class as if we were lawmakers.
+You will present your report and recommendations to me and the rest of the class.
 You should be prepared to answer questions from the floor.
 The presentation should use Google Slides and be about 15 minutes long, plus 5 minutes for questions.

 ### Grading